withcaldera/engineering-framework/roles/distinguished-software-engineer.md

 ## Overview

 Distinguished Software Engineers are technical leaders who operate at the product and company level.
 You discover problems worth solving, define multi-month initiatives, and create transformational impact.
 You shape Caldera's technical strategy, build organizational capabilities, and influence the broader engineering community.
+You continue to execute, deliver, discover solutions, AND discover problems at the highest level.

+**Typical Experience**: 8-10+ years

 ---

 ## Scope & Responsibilities

 ### Time Horizon
-**3-6 months** — You plan and drive products and initiatives that transform capabilities and create lasting competitive advantage.
+**6-12 months** — You plan and drive products and initiatives that transform capabilities and create lasting competitive advantage.

-### Problem Space
+### Ownership
-**Problem Discovery** — You find the problems worth solving, discover and define solutions, and drive delivery across teams and projects.
+**Problem Discovery (+ All Below)** — You identify problems worth solving, discover and define solutions, and drive delivery across teams and projects.
+You continue to execute on tasks, deliver features, and discover solutions while operating primarily at the problem discovery level.

-### Impact Radius
+### Scope
-**Products → Company** — Your work fundamentally shapes how Caldera and our clients operate, creating value that compounds over time.
+**Products → Company** — You transition from products into shaping company strategy and execution.
+Your work fundamentally shapes how Caldera and our clients operate, creating value that compounds over time.
+You own tasks, features, projects, products, AND company strategy.

 ---